brunoborges/toml-schema/README.md

 1. The implicit TOML type `table` for specifying child elements associated to the parent.
 1. A type for a sequence of tables, `table-sequence`.

-## Optional
+### Optional

 Defines whether this element is optional or not. **Defaults to false**.

-## Default
+### Default

 The default value the parser should read when this element is not explicitly defined in the TOML file.

 An element of type `boolean` will default to `false` when omitted, unless defined otherwise in the user-provided schema file.

-## Min
+### Min/Max

-The minimal value of an element.
+The minimal/maximum value of an element.
 This attribute is applicable to the following types:

-- String: minimum length
-- Integer: minimum value
-- Float: minimum value

-## Max

-The maximum value of an element.
-This attribute is applicable to the following types:

-- String: maximum length
+- String: length
-- Integer: maximum value
+- Integer: value
-- Float: maximum value
+- Float: value